8/14/17 iWatermark Pro 2.0.2 released. New Features are all in the Changelog. Give us your feedback, issues and suggestions. Thanks!

 A: If you have any problem registering follow these steps:

-6. If you get a dialog like the above that says you are ‘Not registered’ then click on each field and hit the delete key till you have deleted everything there then copy and paste your registration data from the registration email we sent.
+- If you get a dialog that says you are ‘Not registered’ then make sure to copy and paste your registration data from the registration email we sent.

 Q: Isn’t Digimarc the serious way for real photographers to do watermarks on photos?

 A: Many thousands of serious professional photographers use iWatermark.
 The reason we developed iWatermark is because we had a need for watermarking our photos (several of us are photographers) and we wanted something that worked easily, cheaply and effectively.
 We investigated digimarc and many other methods that embed a watermark in the image.
 We found digimarc to cost hundreds of dollars a year (and they charge based on the number of images) and the digimarc technique is not foolproof or really that practical.
 If you embed your data in some invisible fashion like Digimarc then people don’t see it.
 There is software that does visible watermarking, like iWatermark, and software that does hidden watermarking, like digimarc.
 Say you have an iPhone and you lose it in a park, you are much more likely to get it back if it is engraved with your name and phone (iWatermark) then if some info is hidden/encrypted on its flash drive (Digimarc).